yancyribbens/yancylol/_posts/2021-12-08-I-have-a-Git-secret.markdown

 vim .gitignore
 {% endhighlight %}

+"Creates a directory called .gitsecret and also adds .gitsecret/keys/random_seed to .gitignore so that you can't accidentally share your private seed" [1](https://git-secret.io/).

+{% highlight shell %}
+git add .gitsecret
+git commit -m 'Add gitsecret files'
+{% endhighlight %}

 Begin tracking a file to be hidden.
 Note that this file can not have been added to the repo previously.

 {% highlight shell %}